-Stand-up pouches use fewer resources than conventional packaging such as boxes and cartons.
+Stand up pouches use fewer resources than conventional packaging such as boxes and cartons.
 They can also be highly personalized making them the truly modern way to package products.

-These pouches are air and watertight which makes them ideal for packaging food, chemicals, some types of clothing, etc. They also give companies an avenue to market their brands.
+These bags are air and watertight which makes them ideal for packaging food, chemicals, some types of clothing, etc. They also give companies an avenue to market their brands.
 That's why packaging suppliers are always coming up with new features to accommodate branding needs.

 This material is then used to create a long polyethylene tube.
 This tube can be over a mile long, but the cloth used to make it has a width of less than a tenth of a millimeter.
 This tube is allowed to cool before being flattened by a series of rollers into a long strip of plastic.
 The strip is wound on a cylinder to form a sheet.

 Each bag has several films with each one made with materials that play into the water-proof and airtight features of the bag.
 Manufacturers select the materials carefully to ensure the packs are also durable.

 The innermost layer keeps the content quality intact.
 It also comes into direct contact with the pack's content.
 Therefore, it is made of the polymer LLDPE which is FDA-approved.